jrrobison1/pycpidr/README.md

 #### Speech Mode

-PyCPIDR CPIDR mode supports a speech mode that handles common speech patterns and fillers differently from written text.
+pycpidr CPIDR mode supports a speech mode that handles common speech patterns and fillers differently from written text.
 When analyzing transcripts or spoken language, use the `speech_mode=True` parameter for more accurate results.

 ### DEPID
 Here's an example of how to use the DEPID functionality: